Alexa-0811/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This contains C functions nested loops
+This contains functions and nested loops task